MizaGBF/GBFLT/readme.md

 * and more...
 ![Tracker Preview 2](https://raw.githubusercontent.com/MizaGBF/GBFLT/main/assets/preview2.png)

-### Installation
+## Installation
-* You only need [Python 3](https://www.python.org/downloads/) (version 3.10 or higher) installed.
+* You only need [Python 3](https://www.python.org/downloads/) (version 3.10 or higher) installed on your computer to run `tracker.pyw`.

+> [!TIP]
-* New to Github?
+> New to Github?
 Click the Green `Code` button at the top of this page, then "Download ZIP" to download this repository.
-* Once downloaded, right click on the `.zip` file and extract the content.
+> Once downloaded, right click on the `.zip` file and extract the content.
 You can then delete the `.zip` file.
-* (Optional) You can delete the `.github` folder if you only plan to have a normal usage of this application.
-* Now, go inside the newly created folder and double-click on `tracker.pyw` to see if it works.
+> Now, go inside the newly created folder and double-click on `tracker.pyw` to see if it works.
 If it doesn't, check the next section.
+> (Optional) You can delete the `.github` folder if you only plan to have a normal usage of this application.

-### Troubleshooting
+## Troubleshooting
 If you downloaded this application for the first time and it doesn't run, check the following:
-1. Make sure you did extract the `.zip` properly and that you're not inside currently.
+1. Make sure you did extract the content of the `.zip` properly and that you're not inside currently.
 2. Did Windows ask you to pick an application to open the file?
 If yes and you picked a Python with a *rocket* on its icon: It's not Python but its launcher.
 Click on "More applications" then scroll down to "Search an application on this computer".
 Navigate to where you installed Python (probably somewhere in your `C:\` folder) and go inside.
 You should see a few files, including one named `pythonw.exe` (take note of the **w**).
 Pick this one and it should start.
 Make sure to make it the default application for this file so you don't have to repeat the steps above.
 3. If it still doesn't start, go into the `assets` folder and try to run `troubleshooting.pyw`.
 If it doesn't run too, something is very wrong with your installation (if you have multiple Python versions installed including an old one, it might be the problem).
 If it runs, it should tell you what's wrong (if not, open an [Issue](https://github.com/MizaGBF/GBFLT/issues)).

-### Usage
+## Usage
 * Simply double-click on `tracker.pyw`, assuming Python is installed correctly.
 If nothing happens, see the `Troubleshooting` section above.
 * Left Click on a button to increase the counter.
 * Right Click on a button to decrease the counter.